stitchdata/docs/_destinations/databricks-delta/guides/databricks-delta-destination-setup.md

   - title: "Configure S3 bucket access in AWS"
     anchor: "configure-s3-bucket-access-in-aws"
     content: |
+      {% capture s3-region-note %}
+      The S3 bucket you use must be in the `us-east-1` region in AWS.
+Using a bucket in another region isn't currently supported and will result [in errors in Stitch]({{ link.troubleshooting.dw-loading-errors | prepend: site.baseurl | append: "#s3-bucket-region-mismatch" }}).
+      {% endcapture %}

+      {% include important.html type="single-line" content=s3-region-note %}

       {% for substep in step.substeps %}
       - [Step 1.{{ forloop.index }}: {{ substep.title }}](#{{ substep.anchor }})
       {% endfor %}